comp7305-group-1/group-project/doc/README.md

 go run main.go
 ```

-To use the web interface, please visit port `12345` of the server.
+To use the web interface, please visit port `12345` of the server via `http`.

 To stop the web server, please kill the process by pressing `Ctrl-C`.